dynamasoft/blockchain-developer-bootcamp-final-project/README.md

    1. Go to smart contract folder from the terminal
    2. npm install
    3. npx hardhat test
+   4. npx hardhat run scripts/deploy.js --network localhost
-   4. npx hardhat node (if you want to test the dapp locally)
+   5. npx hardhat node (if you want to test the dapp locally)

 2. client
    this project is using react js as front end and ethers.js to connect to the blockchain.
 To run locally please follow the steps below:
    1. Go to smart client folder from the terminal
    2. npm install
+   3. npm run build
-   3. npm start
+   4. npm start

+   ** Note if you want to test using local node without any interaction with metamask, go to app.js line

+  const start = async () => {
+    await contract.initialize(false);  <-- true for local interaction without metamask, or false for using metamask displayMessage("Contract initialized.");

    This project had also deployed to https://dynamasoft.github.io